PhantomChain/docs/docs/guidebook/core/testing.md

 - We declare a `setUp` and a `tearDown` method: these will be used in our tests' `beforeAll` and `afterAll` methods
 - We use `@phantomchain/core-test-utils` to help us setting up the container
-- The `containerHelper.setUp` method accepts a configuration object which will be used to launch (or not) the different modules of the Ark node
+- The `containerHelper.setUp` method accepts a configuration object which will be used to launch (or not) the different modules of the Phantom node

 Now this can be used in every test that needs it, just like this: